Summarising is a counselling skill used to condense, or crystallise, the main points of what the client is saying and feeling.

-A summary may be used after some time: perhaps half-way through a counselling session, or near the end of a counselling session.
+A summary may be used after some time: perhaps halfway through a counselling session, or near the end of a counselling session.

 The summary 'sums up' the main themes that are emerging.

-Summaries are useful:
+Summaries are useful for:

-- A summary may be used to begin a subsequent session, if appropriate.
+- Beginning a subsequent session, if appropriate.

-- To move the counselling process forward.
+- Moving the counselling process forward.